Navajo Nation: Reservation and expansion

-In 1996, Elouise Cobell (Blackfeet) filed a class action lawsuit against the federal government on behalf of an estimated 250,000–500,000 plaintiffs, Native Americans whose trust accounts did not reflect an accurate accounting of money owed them under leases or fees on trust lands.
+In 1996, Elouise Cobell (Blackfeet) filed a class-action lawsuit against the federal government on behalf of an estimated 250,000–500,000 plaintiffs, Native Americans whose trust accounts did not reflect an accurate accounting of money owed them under leases or fees on trust lands.
 The settlement of Cobell v.
 Salazar in 2009 included a provision for a nearly $2 billion fund for the government to buy fractionated interests and restore land to tribal reservations.
 Individuals could sell their fractionated land interests on a voluntary basis, at market rates, through this program if their tribe participated.

 Through March 2017, under the Tribal Nations Buy-Back Program, individual Navajo members received $104 million for purchase of their interests in land; 155,503 acres were returned to the Navajo Nation for its territory by the Department of Interior under this program.

 Clan governance

-In traditional Navajo culture, the Navajo tribal body is separated into smaller self governing bodies, matrilineal kinship groups, typically referred to as clans.
+In traditional Navajo culture, the Navajo tribal body is separated into smaller self-governing bodies, matrilineal kinship groups, typically referred to as clans.
 Individual clans typically could not represent the needs, goals, and qualities of other Navajo clans.
 Children are considered to be born into the mother's family and gain their social status from her and her clan.
 The mother's eldest brother traditionally has a strong influence on rearing the children.

 The clan leadership have served as a de facto government on the local level of the Navajo Nation.
+Despite today’s modern form of governance that deals with legal and administrative issues, clan-based leadership is a critical aspect of the culture, as it plays an important role in fostering social unity and direction for the local branches of the tribe, especially concerning traditions and interpersonal interactions.